-Prior to making the Survivor Benefit Plan election you will need to establish the trust account at CCT, have the CCT trust Tax Identification Number, and the Special Needs Trust Certification form provided by CCT.
+Prior to making the Survivor Benefit Plan election to a special needs trust: 1) establish the trust account at Commonwealth Community Trust (CCT); 2) obtain the Tax Identification Number from CCT*, and, 3) obtain the attorney’s Special Needs Trust Certification form from CCT.

-Your election of Survivor Benefit Plan benefits prior to retirement is processed by your Service and once approved is irrevocable.
+Make the election with your Service and choose “Spouse and Child” or “Child Only.”
+Your election of Survivor Benefit Plan benefits prior to retirement is processed by your Service and, once approved, is irrevocable.

 Required Documentation by the Defense Finance and Accounting Service (DFAS):

-1. A written statement of the decision to have the annuity paid to the special needs trust that includes the dependent child’s name and the trust’s Tax Identification Number (provided by your Service or this standard form)
+1. A written statement of the decision to have the annuity paid to the special needs trust that includes the name of the dependent child, and the name and Tax Identification Number* for the trust (provided by your Service or this standard form for CCT.)

 2. Attorney’s Special Needs Trust Certification (To view a copy of the Special Needs Trust Certification that CCT uses, click here.)

 Submit certified Special Needs Trust paperwork to the following Defense Finance and Accounting Service address: